 The intumescent coating must not be diluted.
 It is recommended that the coating be mixed with a paddle mixer for 1 to 3 minutes.

-Do not exceed wet film thickness (WFT) of 0.045” (1.16mm) by spray application, or WFT of 0.020 (0.5mm) by brush application, per coat.
+Do not exceed WFT of 45 Mils (1.16mm) by spray application, or WFT of 15 Mils (0.38mm) by brush application, per coat.
 WFT is dependent upon relative humidity and airflow.